 Show All Answers

 Virginia Tax code 58.1-3518 requires all business owners, including home based businesses, to file a business tangible property return and current asset list annually.
-If you conducted business as an individual, partnership, corporation or LLC, or if you own leased business equipment in Spotsylvania County on January 1 of this year, you must complete and return this form.
-A separate form should be submitted for each business location.
+If you conducted business as an individual, partnership, corporation or LLC, or if you own leased business equipment in Spotsylvania County on January 1 of this year, you must complete a return.
+A separate return should be submitted for each business location.

 All property located in Spotsylvania County on January 1st and used or available for use in your business is taxable.
 Property required to be reported is not subject to proration and is taxed for the entire year, even if it is sold or moved out of the County after January 1st.